 The basic elliptic equation handled by the software is

-in Ω, where Ω is a bounded domain in the plane. c, a, f, and the unknown solution u are complex functions defined on Ω. c can also be a 2-by-2 matrix function on Ω. The boundary conditions specify a combination of u and its normal derivative on the boundary:
+in Ω, where Ω is a bounded domain in two or three dimensions. c, a, f, and the unknown solution u are complex functions defined on Ω. c can also be a 2-by-2 matrix function on Ω. The boundary conditions specify a combination of u and its normal derivative on the boundary:

 Dirichlet: hu = r on the boundary ∂Ω.

 Generalized Neumann: · (c∇u) + qu = g on ∂Ω.

 Mixed: Only applicable to systems.
 A combination of Dirichlet and generalized Neumann.